 Andre is a cardiologist specialising in cardiac imaging, a Future Leadership Fellow of the National Heart Foundation and a NHMRC Career Development Fellow.
 He completed a PhD at the University of Melbourne and 4 years of postdoctoral research studying the effect of endurance exercise on the heart at the University Hospital of Leuven, Belgium, where he is a Visiting Professor.

-He works as a cardiologist at St Vincent’s Hospital, Melbourne, and provides cardiology services through the Baker Institute’s Specialist Clinics.
+He works as a cardiologist at St Vincent’s Hospital in Melbourne and provides cardiology services through the Baker Institute’s Specialist Clinics.

 Andre is interested in the interaction between exercise and heart function and wants to develop more effective methods for studying the heart when it is being exerted during exercise.
 He has developed novel echocardiographic and cardiac magnetic resonance imaging (CMR) methodologies for assessment of the right ventricle and pulmonary circulation during exercise.
 These have been applied to the assessment of heart failure, congenital heart disease, pulmonary hypertension and athletes.
 He has over 160 peer -review publications and text-book chapters including publications in Circulation and the European Heart Journal.